JustinKenpisi/justinmeggitt/publications.md

-*'*Losing Books in a "Scriptural Universe"': What Happened to Papias?’
+'Losing Books in a "Scriptural Universe"': What Happened to Papias?’
 In *The Scriptural Universe of Late Antiquity.* Ed.
 Emmanouela Grypeou (Salamanca: Universidad Pontificia de Salamanca, 2021), pp. 23-54.